Taxation of international executives

 What income will be taxed during short-term assignments?

-If the individual on a short-term assignment is considered a deemed resident for taxation purposes because the individual was physically present in Canada for more than 182 days during the calendar year and was unable to claim the befit of the residency tie-breaker rules in a tax treaty between Canada and their home country/territory, the individual:
+If the individual on a short-term assignment is considered a deemed resident for taxation purposes because the individual was physically present in Canada for more than 182 days during the calendar year and was unable to claim the befit of the residency tie-breaker rules in a tax treaty between Canada and their home country/jurisdiction, the individual:

 If the individual is considered to be a non-resident of Canada for taxation purposes, then only employment and self-employment income earned from performing services within Canada, gains realized from the sale of Canadian Taxable Property and any investment income, except for most types of interest, received from Canadian sources will be subject to Canadian taxes.

 An employee who works at a special work site may have certain benefits that can be excluded from their income.
 These benefits include:

 Are there any additional considerations that should be considered before initiating a short-term assignment in Canada?